Robert Chambers (criminal): Arrest and trial

 Prosecutor Linda Fairstein stated: "In more than 8,000 cases of reported assaults in the last ten years, this is the first in which a male reported being sexually assaulted by a female."

 Chambers' trial began on January 4, 1988, and lasted 13 weeks.
 Alandy testified on February 9 that pinpoint hemorrhages observed in the soft tissue around Levin's eyes could be caused by a constriction of the blood vessels in the neck.
 She explained that this was evidence of compression of her neck, and an indication that she had been strangled.
 When Chambers' attorney, Jack Litman, suggested on cross-examination that Chambers could have choked Levin in an arm lock that could cause death in seconds, and that the marks on her neck could have been made when she quickly moved her head from side to side in a struggle for air, Alandy stated that while such an occurrence was possible, this did not occur in Levin's case.
 She also stated that while some of the injuries on Levin's neck could have been caused by Chambers' wristwatch and shirt, rather than his hands, her injuries overall were not consistent with the scenario Litman described.

 When the jury failed to reach a verdict after nine days of deliberation, the prosecution and Chambers agreed to a plea bargain.
-He pled guilty to first-degree manslaughter, which carried a sentence of between five and fifteen years.
+He pleaded guilty to first-degree manslaughter, which carried a sentence of between five and fifteen years.
 He was also required to admit that he intended to hurt Levin sufficiently to cause her death.
 During his sentencing that April, he stated in court, "It breaks my heart to have to say that.
 The Levin family has gone through hell because of my actions, and I am sorry."
 Chambers received a sentence of 15 years in prison.